Each applicant to Concordia is considered holistically based upon prior report cards, test scores and teacher recommendations.

 *Failure to disclose full history of learning needs can result in dismissal from the school

-Concordia’s cut-off date for enrollment is September 1.
+Concordia’s cut-off date for Preschool through Kindergarten enrollment is September 1.
+The age of applicant and school readiness are often linked.
+When prioritizing placement and admissions decisions, the applicant's age may be considered.
 Students coming from August/September to June/July school years who are applying for Grade 1 to 12 and whose dates of birth fall after the cut-off date will not be required to repeat a grade level should they meet all requirements for admission and continuance into the next logical grade level.

 - Submitting an application does not guarantee assessment.
 A non-acceptance will be issued without assessment should the admissions review team determine from examination of the applicant’s other application materials that the student does not meet admittance requirements.